StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 system, and a Groovy based custom collector system allowing yml based configuration of custom collectors that are based on groovy scripts.

-Still a working in progress but fully functional.
+:exclamation: Still a work in progress, but fully functional.

 ![basic 1](./docs/images/camunda-grafana-metrics-2.png)